 The length of this Prague walking tour is 6km and will take you at least half of the day depending on when you start, your walk’s pace, and how long you will stay in each location.
 Save the map to your Google account.

 A. Wenceslas Square

-The main square of the city is a landmark of many historical events such as demonstrations, celebrations, and other public gatherings.
-Named after Saint Wenceslas, the patron saint of Bohemia, the area is more of a boulevard rather than a square.
+The city’s main square is a landmark of many historical events such as demonstrations, celebrations, and other public gatherings.
+Named after Saint Wenceslas, Bohemia’s patron saint, the area is more of a boulevard rather than a square.

 A vibrant place with apartments, restaurants, nightclubs, shops, and hotels, the square is the meeting point for many, including locals and visitors.

 B. Upside-Down Statue of St. Wenceslas

 The Lucerna Palace hides a rather interesting sculpture of St. Wenceslas.
 Called The Dead Horse is a work of Czech sculptor David Černý.
 Some consider it a parody of a statue in front of the National Museum, but for some, it is an attack on Vaclav Klaus, President of the Czech Republic.

 However, Černý never comments on this work; he does not need to honestly.
 If you see something extraordinary on your trip to Prague, like an old Soviet tank painted in pink floating on the Vltava, then you are a witness of Černys, another creation.
 You can see his more permanent arts across the city.